A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: System Model

-As described in Fig. \ref{system model fig}, the baseband signals (\ref{precoding process}) in the frequency domain are transformed into the temporal domain by $N_\mathrm{s}$-point inverse discrete Fourier transform (IDFT).
-Then, a cyclic prefix (CP) of $N_\mathrm{cp}$ points and $T_\mathrm{cp}$ duration is inserted in order to avoid inter-symbol interference (ISI) for both communication and sensing.
-We know that the CP length should be greater than the channel impulse response length to avoid ISI for downlink communications.
-Meanwhile, in order to eliminate ISI at the sensing receiver, the CP duration should also be larger than the roundtrip delay between the nearest target and the furthest target, which can be easily obtained as illustrated in Fig. \ref{echo_with_CP}.
-Then, after being processed by digital-to-analog converters (DACs), the baseband analog signal transmitted by the $n$-th antenna on the $i$-th subcarrier is expressed as
+{As depicted in Fig. \ref{system model fig}, the $N_\mathrm{s}$ $N_\mathrm{tx}$-dimensional frequency-domain baseband signals $\mathbf{x}_i[l]$ collected in different subcarriers are rearranged into $N_\mathrm{tx}$ $N_\mathrm{s}$-dimensional vectors collected from different transmit antennas.
+Then, $N_\mathrm{s}$-point inverse DFT (IDFT) processors are utilized to transform these frequency-domain vectors to the time domain.
+These signals are then arranged serially in chronological order, and an $N_\mathrm{cp}$-point CP of duration $T_\mathrm{cp}$ is inserted to avoid inter-symbol interference (ISI) for both communication and sensing.} The CP length should be greater than the length of the channel impulse response to avoid ISI for downlink communications.
+In order to eliminate ISI at the sensing receiver, the CP duration should also be larger than the roundtrip delay between the BS and the furthest target. {After conversion to analog, the baseband signal is expressed as}

 where $T\triangleq T_\mathrm{d}+T_\mathrm{cp}$ is the total symbol duration and $\mathrm{rect} ( {t}/{T})$ denotes a rectangular pulse of duration $T$.
-Finally, the baseband analog signal is up-converted to the radio frequency (RF) domain via $N_\mathrm{t}$ RF chains with carrier frequency $f_\mathrm{c}$ and then emitted through the antennas.
+Finally, the baseband analog signal is up-converted to the radio frequency (RF) domain via $N_\mathrm{tx}$ RF chains with carrier frequency $f_\mathrm{c}$ and then emitted through the antennas.